American Benefits Council

+National trade association based in Washington, D.C.

 The American Benefits Council (the Council) is a national trade association based in Washington, D.C. that advocates for employer-sponsored benefit plans.
 The Council's members represent the private employee benefits community and either sponsor directly or provide services to retirement and health benefit plans both nationally and internationally.

 The Council advocates for legislation and regulations in support of the employment-based benefits system, The Council also serves as a technical resource on benefits issues for lawmakers, the media and other industry trade associations.
 The Council frequently works with other public policy organizations to develop a collective business community position about benefits issues.

 History

 The Council was originally known as the Association of Private Pension and Welfare Plans (APPWP) until September 2000.
 It was founded in February 1967 by a group of executives in employee benefit consulting firms, plan sponsors and financial institutions.
 Its original purpose was to monitor public policy as it related to employee benefits.

 In 1978, APPWP became a 501(c)(6) organization and began to include advocacy in its activities after the passing of ERISA.

 The Council has been part of a number of coalitions focused on employer-sponsored benefits, including the Global Pension Coalition, the Employers' Coalition on Medicare (ECOM), How America Saves: The Coalition to Protect Retirement, the Consumer-Purchaser Alliance and the National Coalition on Benefits.

 The Council has an ongoing partnership with the MetLife Symposium and the International Employee Benefits Association (IEBA).